karalekas/dotfig/README.md

 that you will need in your Ubuntu environment.
 To see the full list of packages that will be installed, check out the `apt-packages` file in the `ubuntu` subdirectory.

+## Python

+From the top-level directory, run `make python`.
+This will install `pyenv` on your computer, which is a great piece of software for managing multiple versions of python and virtual environments.

+## Lisp

+From the top-level directory, run `make lisp`.
+This will install `quicklisp`, the package manager for Lisp, and `expokit`, a matrix exponentiation library.

 ## Dotfiles